 This is probably the #1 concern we hear from professionals who feel hesitant about a transparent values approach regarding counseling and therapy.
 This section is written for therapists, but if you are a client this discussion may give you more insight into the world "behind" therapy.

-Most college textbooks and modern psychological theory will tell students of psychology to keep their values hidden to clients.
+There is a view in mainstream psychology that states therapists must keep their values hidden to clients.
 This may have been true at one time, but with the vast use of the internet, it is a flawed premise based on a faulty assumption that clients are not pro-active in their mental health care.
-This worked 50 years ago when clients had little activity in choosing a professional, but in the age of internet dominated therapy selection, this approach is often wrong at best, and at worst, harmful.
+This worked 50 years ago when clients had little activity in choosing a professional, but in the age of internet dominated therapy selection where clients now read biographies and websites of therapist's,, this approach is often wrong at best, and at worst, harmful.
 We will demonstrate why this philosophy of therapy is flawed with pro-active clients (it also should be stated that all clients who use the internet to find a therapist, are by definition, being pro-active in their mental health care).
 For clients who do not have much choice in selecting a therapist, then yes, values should remain hidden as best they can.
 But when clients are making a pro-active choice in finding a therapist (as most do today), then suddenly, hiding values can be a hinderence to successful therapy and can do a dis-service to the client.

 First lets define the difference between "hidden values" and "transparent values" therapy.